chrisewilliams2006-jpg/BreastDM-Reproduction/Results/Limitations-of-Repro.md

 - the threshold was frozen; and
 - the corrected 47-patient test set was evaluated.

-The test set was not used for model tuning or threshold optimization.
+Test samples were not used for gradient-based training, checkpoint selection, or threshold optimization.
+However, baseline test observations informed the later R9+/R17+ experimental design, so the improved results are exploratory.

 ### 14.8 Segmentation Assumptions Were Made Explicit